RedisLabs/redislabs-docs/content/rs/references/client_references/client_c.md

 alwaysopen: false
 categories: ["RS"]
 ---
-In order to use Redis with C you will need a C Redis client.
-In following sections, we will demonstrate the use of [hiredis](https://github.com/redis/hiredis), a simple C client for Redis.
+In order to use Redis with C you need a C Redis client.
+In following sections, we demonstrate the use of [hiredis](https://github.com/redis/hiredis), a simple C client for Redis.
 Additional C clients for Redis can be found under the [C section](http://redis.io/clients#C) of the Redis Clients page.

 ## Installing hiredis